Doppler effect: Radar

 The Doppler effect is used in some types of radar to measure the velocity of detected objects.
 A radar beam is fired at a moving target – e.g. a motor car, as police use radar to detect speeding motorists – as it approaches to or recedes from the radar source.
 In the case of a car moving away from the source, each successive radar wave has to travel farther to reach the car, before being reflected and re-detected near the source.
 As each wave has to move farther, the gaps between the wave crests increase, increasing the wavelength of the radiation returning to the radar.
 In the opposite case, when the radar beam is fired at the moving car as it approaches, each successive wave travels a lesser distance, decreasing the wavelength.
 In either situation, calculations from the Doppler effect accurately determine the car's speed.
+For instance, a police radar operating at 24.15 GHz (K-band) detecting a vehicle traveling at 30 m/s (108 km/h) will measure a Doppler shift of approximately 4.83 kHz, a change easily detected by modern digital signal processing.
 Moreover, the proximity fuze, developed during World War II, relies upon Doppler radar to detonate explosives at the correct time, height, distance, etc.

 Bats use echolocation in a similar way to locate moths.
 The Doppler shift affects the frequency of the wave incident upon the target (moth).
 When the wave is reflected back from the moth to the bat, the moth acts as the wave emitter and the bat as the wave receiver.
 The frequency of the reflected wave is again Doppler-shifted.
 A bat, emitting a wave at the frequency $f$ and flying at $v_\textrm{b}$ towards a moth flying at $v_\textrm{t}$ will detect a final reflected wave with a frequency: